 WYSIWYG (What You See Is What You Get) the Musical is a timely story of how we navigate the world around us defined by others and how we can live our lives online, safely behind the anonymity of the Internet.
 April, a transgender woman, can live online fully as a woman without concern for the complicated interactions that often come when meeting men in person.
 While feelings and emotions expressed online are real, they remain hidden and elusive in the cold reality of our day to day lives; irrevocably, she must choose between the safe life she has created online and the unknown possibilities found in the real world.

-At the Gender Identity Center, April attends a group meeting lead by Mark, the group counselor.
+Now at the GIC (Gender Identity Center), April attends a group meeting lead by Mark, the group counselor.
 He focuses the meeting on love and more importantly the idea of self-love.
-April shares her story explaining that living as a man felt odd to her and the only time she ever felt like herself was when she dressed as a woman; yet that has come with its own set of difficulties especially when it comes to relationships (“What’s Wrong With Me”).
-After April finishes, Denise, the newest member to the group shares that it is her husband that has driven her to therapy.
-She complains that he has been dressing up as a woman and the new behavior is damaging their relationship.
-He constantly pushes her away, while refusing to discuss anything with her.
-She reminisces the good times, opens up and then wonders if she is somehow to blame (“What’s Wrong With Me”).
+He gives the group and breathing exercise to calm everyone down and ask April and several new participants to shares their stories.
+April explains that living as a man felt odd to her and the only time she ever felt like herself was when she dressed as a woman; yet that has come with its own set of difficulties especially when it comes to relationships.

 Finally, Carl, the guest speaker for the meeting has arrived and April is immediately drawn to him.
 Carl focuses his conversation with the group on the importance of finding balance in the things that are always constant about ourselves and not the things that constantly change (“Some Things Never Change”).
 As Carl engages the group, he notices that April isn’t participating, then ensnares her with a simple childhood melody.
 Mark is overjoyed with the successful conclusion of the exercise and ends the session with an affirmation.
 The group session comes to an end.